binaryzer0/mock-repo/readme.md

 ### Roadmap / TODO / Ideas:

-* Support adding suricata rules in parameter store and update them on-the-fly without having to rebuild the container image.
-In a similar way we add and update the managed suricata rules from https://www.openinfosecfoundation.org/rules/index.yaml - [COMPLETED]
 * Create a template which dont deploy a full VPC, so customers can create the Suricata ECS cluster in an existing architecture.
 * Move Logrotation, CloudWatch agent to sidecar containers from EC2 configuration
 * Graviton / ARM support
 * Clean the CFN template(s), eg adding tags, Metadata, see over naming conventions.
-* An official Public docker image and repo to enable the one-click deployment to leverage a dockerimgae hosted in an amazon repository instead of my own personal docker repo (Bizzelicious/suricata) [COMPLETED]
 * Enable "Deployment circuit breaker" so ECS can automatically rollback bad deployments.
 * Create sample CFN templates that creates some example CW alerts, dashboards etc that uses the ingested logs.

-###OLD (kept temporary for easy copy/paste)
-### If you want to build your own Dockerfile
-1. Clone repo
-2. Build and upload dockerfile to a docker repo, eg ECR:
-    1. `cd Dockerfiles/suricata/`
-    2. `aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <AccountId>.dkr.ecr.<region>.amazonaws.com`
-    3. `docker build -t suricata .`
-    4. `docker tag suricata:latest <AccountId>.dkr.ecr.<region>.amazonaws.com/suricata:6.0.1-1`
-    5. `docker push <AccountId>.dkr.ecr.<region>.amazonaws.com/suricata:6.0.1-1`
-3. run cloudformation/cloudformation.yml to setup the Suricata cluster on ECS.
-The cloudformation builds an appliance VPC similar to this: https://github.com/aws-samples/aws-gateway-load-balancer-code-samples/tree/main/aws-cloudformation/distributed_architecture